MP Estate Planning UK

 • It allows you to name guardians for minor children, ensuring their care and well-being.

-“A will is not just about distributing assets; it’s about leaving a legacy and ensuring that your loved ones are protected.”
+“A will is not just about distributing assets; it’s about leaving a legacy and ensuring that your loved ones are protected.
+But a will alone cannot protect against inheritance tax, care fees, probate delays, or family disputes — that’s why comprehensive estate planning matters.”

 Common Misconceptions About Wills